 We have made available here the preliminary genome assembly of Fraxinus ornus, assembled by Laura Kelly and Endymion Cooper.
 These data are as yet unpublished.
 If you want to publish any analysis of these data you must either wait until we have published them in a journal, or contact Richard Buggs to negotiate a co-authored paper.

 Released on 23rd February 2017.
 The genome of Fraxinus ornus was sequenced to a depth of approximately 46x on the Illumina NextSeq and HiSeq platforms.
 Paired reads for libraries made from total genomic DNA, with approximate average insert size of 500bp, were adapter trimmed and length and quality filtered.
 De novo assembly of the filtered read pairs, with a minimum read length of 50 nt, was conducted in the CLC Genomics Workbench under the following parameter settings: automatic optimization of word (k-mer) size; maximum size of bubble to try to resolve=5000; minimum contig length=200bp.
 As total genomic DNA was sequenced and assembled, contigs in the assembly include those that originate from the organellar genomes, as well as those from the nuclear genome.
 The assembly contained a single contig representing the Illumina PhiX control library; this contig was removed from the assembly.
-Assembled contigs were joined to form scaffolds using SSPACE (version 3.0) with default parameters.
+Assembled contigs were joined to form scaffolds using SSPACE (version 3.0) with default parameters, incorporating data from mate-pair libraries with 3kb and 10kb insert sizes.
 Library insert lengths were specified with a broad error range (ie ±40%).
 Gaps in the SSPACE scaffolds were filled using GapCloser (version 1.12) with default parameters.
 The average library insert lengths were specified using the estimates produced by SSPACE during scaffolding.

 |Number of scaffolds||417,940|